 The on-site construction source assessment for New York considers the potential temporary air pollutant emissions associated with construction activities on the Project's Twelfth Avenue staging site that would result from the equipment operating on the sites.
-Based on the construction schedule and equipment likely to be used at the construction site, FRA and NJ TRANSIT predicted pollutant concentrations using dispersion models to determine the potential for air quality impacts at sensitive receptor locations near the construction areas.
-To estimate the maximum total pollutant concentrations, the calculated impacts from the emission sources were added to a background value that accounts for existing pollutant concentrations from other sources.
-The background levels are based on concentrations and are presented above in Section 13.3.
-Although extensive construction would also be occurring at other sites near the Twelfth Avenue staging site while construction of the Preferred Alternative is under way, the cumulative air quality effects of simultaneous construction of the Project and other nearby projects would be minimal because stationary source air quality effects are generally localized.
+Based on the construction schedule and equipment likely to be used at the construction site, FRA and NJ TRANSIT predicted pollutant concentrations using dispersion models to determine the potential for air quality impacts at sensitive receptor locations near the construction areas, including the facades of the two new residential buildings currently under construction on the same block as the Twelfth Avenue staging site, which will be occupied when construction activities occur for the Project.
+To estimate the maximum total pollutant concentrations, they added the calculated impacts from the emission sources to a background value that accounts for existing pollutant concentrations from other sources.
+The background levels are based on concentrations monitored at the nearest NYSDEC Bureau of Air Monitoring ambient air monitoring stations and are presented above in Section 13.3.
+Extensive construction may also be occurring at the Western Rail Yard site north of the Twelfth Avenue staging site at the same time.
+The air guality effects of simultaneous construction of the Project and other nearby projects would be minimal since stationary source air quality effects are generally localized.

-Maximum predicted concentration increments and overall concentrations including background concentrations from construction activity at the Twelfth Avenue staging site are presented in Table 13-10.
-As shown, total maximum concentrations from the on-site sources associated with the Preferred Alternative would be lower than the corresponding NAAQS for PM{10} , NO_2 , and CO.
-Incremental $PM{2.5}$ concentrations from construction activities associated with the Preferred Alternative are predicted to exceed the New York City $PM{2.5}$ de minimis criteria along adjacent sidewalks and nearby ground-level building receptors for the duration of the construction period (seven years).
-However, the total $PM{2.5}$ concentrations are predicted to be below the NAAQS.
-Construction activities are temporary and the location of the maximum average increments would vary based on the location of the construction sources.
+Maximum predicted concentration increments and overall concentrations including background concentrations from construction activity at the Twelfth Avenue staging site are presented in Table 13-11.
+As shown, total maximum concentrations from the on-site sources associated with the Preferred Alternative would be lower than the corresponding NAAQS for PM10, NO2, and CO.
+Incremental PM{2.5} concentrations from construction activities associated with the Preferred Alternative are predicted to exceed the New York City PM{2.5} de minimis criteria along adjacent sidewalks and nearby ground-level building receptors for the duration of the construction period (seven years).
+Exceedances of the PM{2.5} de minimis criteria are considered significant adverse impacts for projects subject to the CEQR impact criteria.
+The analysis was conducted in accordance with both Federal and CEQR criteria, with the CEQR criteria used to evaluate the potential for predicted impacts at locations in New York City, so that this analysis could meet the requirements of New York City agencies that may need to take actions related to the Preferred Alternative.
+Although the analysis concluded there is the potential to exceed the New York City PM{2.5} CEQR de minimis criteria, the total PM{2.5} concentrations are predicted to be below the NAAQS and would therefore not be considered an adverse impact using the Federal impact criteria for the NEPA analyses.
+In addition, construction activities are temporary and the location of the maximum average increments would vary based on the location of the construction sources.
 Construction sources would move throughout the staging site over the construction period, which would minimize the impact to any one set of receptors.

-Table 13-10 Pollutant Concentrations from On-Site Construction Sources (μg/m3) Twelfth Avenue Staging Area
+Table 13-11 Pollutant Concentrations from On-Site Construction Sources (μg/m3) Twelfth Avenue Staging Area